addnull/nova/README.md

 # NOTE

-Thia repo is moved to 'https://github.com/hardboiledsmith/nova'.
+This repo is moved to 'https://github.com/hardboiledsmith/nova'.